NLPVirtualVoid/NLP_project/README.md

 # NLP_project

-This repository is for collaboration on a UCL NLP project lookng at code generation by team VirtualVoid.
+This repository is for collaboration on a NLP project lookng at code generation by team VirtualVoid.

 ## Collaboration on GitHub